AccessibilityLab/SoundWatch/README.md

 ## Licensing ##
 -------
 The `Chaquopy` SDK (SoundWatch uses this to include Python components in the Android app) requires a proper license to work.
-Please contact [Hung V Ngo](www.hungvngo.com) or [Dhruv Jain](https://homes.cs.washington.edu/~djain/) for more information.
+Please contact Hang Do (doh25@cs.washington.edu) or [Dhruv Jain](https://homes.cs.washington.edu/~djain/) for more information.

 ## Frequently Asked Questions ##
 -------